Once a woman becomes pregnant, her body begins to undergo several changes.

 Pelvic organ prolapse is a medical condition during pregnancy where certain internal organs move down towards the vagina or rectum.

-Most women describe it to feel as if something is pushing down on their vagina.
+Most women describe it as feeling as if something is pushing down on the vagina.
 An organ prolapse increases the pressure in the vagina and may cause complications and intense pain.

-How To Cope With Vaginal Pain During Pregnancy
+How To Cope With Cervical Pain During Pregnancy

 Most pregnant women will have to deal with pain in the cervix at some point in their pregnancy.
 Your doctor will likely recommend pain medications to manage the pain.

-Asides that, there are a few things you can do to bring yourself some much needed relief:
+Asides from that, there are a few things you can do to bring yourself some much-needed relief:

 - Try to lie down on your left side more, with your hips elevated if possible.
-This will help improve blood circulation and relieve vaginal pressure.
+This will help improve blood circulation and relieve cervical or vaginal pressure.

-- Sitting with your feet elevated will also help reduce vaginal pressure and in turn, vaginal pain.
+- Sitting with your feet elevated will also help reduce vaginal and cervical pressure and in turn, pain.